Anon-Planet/thgtoa/guide.md

         -   Check the "Show full website address"

-Consider [Appendix A5: Additional browser precautions with JavaScript enabled]
+Consider [Appendix A5: Additional browser precautions with JavaScript enabled:]

 That's about it.
 Unfortunately, you will not be able to add extensions as those will require you to sign in into the App Store which you cannot do from a macOS VM.
 Again, we would not recommend sticking to Safari in a macOS VM but instead switching to Brave or Firefox.

-## Firefox:
+## Hardened Firefox:

 ### Normal settings: